byuids-resumes/swayze-resume/docs/index.md

 # Andrew Swayze

-_Summary of Qualifications_

 <div id="webaddress">
-<a href="aswayze@byui.edu">aswayze@byui.edu</a>
+<a href="mailto:aswayze@byui.edu">aswayze@byui.edu</a>
 | <a href="https://www.linkedin.com/in/andrewswayze/">LinkedIn</a>
 | <a href="https://byuidatascience.github.io/development.html">Data Science Program</a>
 </div>

 ## Summary

 Motivated software engineering student with experience in web development and digital marketing.
 Strong problem-solving and analytical skills, ability to implement test plans, and experience in code reviews.
-Experience in teaching and front-end web development, with a track record of increasing lead generation and conversion rates.
+Experienced in teaching and front-end web development, with a track record of increasing lead generation and conversion rates.
 Strong collaborator with a passion for using technical skills to contribute to innovative product creation and refinement.

 ## Education